videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-blueprint-automation/readme.md

 :heavy_check_mark: Authenticate your logic app to Azure AD with the right permissions.  <br />
 :heavy_check_mark: Add parameters specific to your organization within logic app.  <br />
 :heavy_check_mark: Add a trigger that monitors OneDrive folder for policy blueprint requests.<br />
-:heavy_check_mark: Add an action that sends a message to Teams security channel for approving or rejecting these requests.<br />
+:heavy_check_mark: Add an action that sends a message to Team channel for approving or rejecting these requests.<br />
 :heavy_check_mark: Add a condition that checks the approval response.<br />
 :heavy_check_mark: Get client secret from key vault using managed identity.<br />
 :heavy_check_mark: Add an action that deploys the policy blueprint request.<br />
 :heavy_check_mark: Add a condition that checks whether the policy blueprint was deployed successfully.<br />
-:heavy_check_mark: Add an action that sends email confirming deployment of policy blueprint.<br />
+:heavy_check_mark: Add an action that sends a message to Team channel confirming the outcome of policy blueprint deployment.<br />

 When you're done, your logic app looks like this workflow at a high level: